shonk-software/shonkblog/content/posts/ecs-jumphost/index.md

 Next, SSH port forwarding through an EC2 instance might come to mind.
 Simply allow the instance to connect to your database / service and then use it as jumphost / forwarding proxy.
 This feels much nicer, right?
-Problem I had, in my project I wasn't able to use EC2 for other reasons.
+Problem is, in my project I wasn't able to use EC2 for other reasons.

 ## The Solution
 The solution I ended up with is pretty neat imo.
-I've found the option of using the aws CLI's [ecs exec](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) for getting a shell session running inside an ECS Task.
+I've found the option of using the aws CLI's [ecs execute-command](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec-run.html) for getting a shell session running inside an ECS Task.
+Note that installing the [(official) aws cli session manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) is required.
 With `ecs exec` you can run any command, so something like `/bin/bash` works too; the command looks something like this:
 ```bash
 aws ecs execute-command \